SmogDr/edar_coursebook/docs/05-univar_eda.md

 ## Chapter 5 Homework

 You will continue to work with the ozone measurement data introduced in the previous chapters.
-You will also use data we randomly generated in R.

-On Canvas, download the R Markdown template (.Rmd).
-Save the data and template files in your local R Project in the `/data` and  `/homework` folders, respectively.
-You should already have the ozone data (.csv) saved in your `/data` folder, but you need to download and save the other data.

-This homework assignment is due at the start of the class when we begin Chapter
+Download the R Markdown template from Canvas.
+This homework assignment is due at the start of the class when we begin Chapter 6.
-6. We will look for the R Markdown file and the corresponding knitted PDF or HTML document within your `/homework` file.
 Your work will be considered late if the latest knit occurs after the deadline.